lima1909/resty.nvim/README.md

 [Build Action]: https://github.com/lima1909/resty.nvim/actions

-An easy to use Rest Client plugin for neovim written in LUA.
+An easy to use HTTP-Rest-Client plugin for neovim complete written in LUA.

 <div align="center">